antonaca/implementation-planner/README.md

 - **Transparency:** Document decisions and changes directly within the plan.
 - **Adaptation:** Regularly review and update the plan as implementation progresses.

-## Example: HIV PrEP Implementation Plan
+## Example: Community HIV PrEP Protocol Roll-Out Plan

 The [hivprep-plan](https://antonaca.github.io/hivprep-plan) repository demonstrates how to use Implementation Planner for a health project.
 Review it for inspiration on customizing the templates for your context.